Mickaël Nogal: Political career

 Nogal defeated Liêm Hoang-Ngoc of La France Insoumise to win his seat in the 2017 election.

 In parliament, Nogal served as member of the Committee on European Affairs.
 In addition to his committee assignments, he was part of the parliamentary friendship groups with Colombia, Spain and Venezuela.

 In December 2018, Nogal was appointed by Prime Minister Édouard Philippe to a conduct 6-month parliamentary mission – in support of ministers Jacqueline Gourault and Julien Denormandie – on the role of estate agencies, with the mandate to "simplify the rental of housing and improve relations between landlords and tenants."

 In July 2019, Nogal voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 In March 2020, LREM group chairman Gilles Le Gendre appointed Nogal and Michèle Peyron as the parliamentary majority's rapporteurs on economic and health emergency measures amid the COVID-19 pandemic in France.

 In January 2022, Nogal was appointed director general of the National Association of Food Industries (ANIA).
 He did not seek re-election at the 2022 parliamentary election.

+In 2025, Nogal was appointed special adviser to Minister of Finance Éric Lombard.